 If there are any backlinks or referring domains, make sure to redirect those to a similar page.
 To find a similar page on Google, enter into the search bar “site:website.com topic.”
 Label the action as “redirect,” and note the target URL under the notes column on your sheet.

 If you notice that there are thin content pages that could be merged together to create a bigger resource, label those as “consolidate.”
 Note the pages that should be consolidated on the sheet.
 Other pages that could be consolidated are ones with overlapping topics/information or duplicate content.

 Once all your data is filtered and labeled, the next step is to take action based on the labels set for each.

 There may be a chance that some pages could be improved, rather than wiping them from your site.
 Use your judgement to decide what aspects of the page can be improved.

 If the page looks outdated, improve the page by refreshing the content to represent current data and information.
 If you spot any thin pages or notice that something could use more explanation, expand the content.

 Setup 301 redirects for these URLs to pages that are relevant and topically similar.

 Merge the content of the pages that you find overlapping or have thin content.
 Optimize the content to focus on the overarching topic of the pages that you plan to combine.

-Conducting a content audit sounds like a daunting task.
+We totally get that conducting a content audit sounds overwhelming.
 But by following the steps outlined above, you can get one step closer to having a higher quality and trustworthy website.